zorn-v/messenger-supervisor-bundle/README.md

 $ sudo supervisorctl start messenger-supervisor
 ```

-See the [http://supervisord.org/](Supervisor docs) for more details.
+See the [Supervisor docs](http://supervisord.org) for more details.